juStD-34/HHA_STEAM/career_counselor_chat/instructions/root_agent.md

 - Use only after `CareerAgent` supplies majors and keywords.
 - Pass majors, matched career fields, and relevant constraints (city, finances, study mode).
 - Expect English output ready to integrate into the final response.

+## `ReportAgent`
+- Use immediately after `CareerAgent` confirms readiness (and once test metrics are available) to craft the final counseling report.
+- Provide the plain-text output from `CareerAgent`, any majors/university suggestions gathered so far, plus IngeousTest and ReflexTest metrics (time + mistake/quantity).
+- Expect a Vietnamese Markdown summary with headings, bullets, explicit references to both tests, and a suggested next message.

 # OUTPUT RULES
 - Structure responses with friendly headings such as **Personality Highlights**, **Career Fields**, **Study Majors**, and **Vietnamese Universities**.